Cheek kissing: United States and Canada

+Cheek kissing is not currently a default or standardized greeting in mainstream American culture.
+Instead, hugs and handshakes are the norm.

 In the United States and Canada, the cheek kiss may involve one or both cheeks.
 According to the March 8, 2004 edition of Time magazine, "a single [kiss] is [an] acceptable [greeting] in the United States, but it's mostly a big-city phenomenon."
-Occasionally, cheek kissing is a romantic gesture.

 Cheek kissing of young children by adults of both sexes is perhaps the most common cheek kiss in North America.
 Typically, it is a short, perfunctory greeting, and is most often done by relatives.

 Giving someone a kiss on the cheek is also a common occurrence between loving couples.

 Cheek kissing between adults, when it occurs at all, is most often done between two people who know each other well, such as between relatives or close friends.
 In this case, a short hug (generally only upper-body contact) or handshake may accompany the kiss.
 Likewise, hugs are common but not required.
 A hug alone may also suffice in both of these situations, and is much more common.
-Particularly in the southeastern United States (Southern), elderly women may be cheek kissed by younger men as a gesture of affection and respect.

 In Quebec, cheek kissing is referred to in the vernacular (Québécois) as un bec ("donner un bec") or la bise ("faire la bise").
 Whether francophone or other, people of the opposite sex often kiss once on each cheek.
 Cheek kissing between women is also very common, although men will often refrain.
 Two people introduced by a mutual friend may also give each other un bec.

 Immigrant groups tend to have their own norms for cheek kissing, usually carried over from their native country.
-In Miami, Florida, an area heavily influenced by Latin American and European immigrants, kissing hello on the cheek is the social norm.
+In Miami, Florida, an area heavily influenced by Latin American and European immigrants, kissing hello on the cheek is much more the social norm than in the rest of the United States.